Simply Bangkok to Hanoi

 Day 15-Morning junk cruise through the turquoise waters of Lan Ha Bay.
 Afternoon drive to Hanoi and explore the Old Quarter

-We wake this morning amongst the breathtaking setting of Lan Ha Bay, a geological extension of stunning Halong Bay but much less visited.
-The greater Halong Bay area is one Southeast Asia's most spectacular natural attractions, whose staggering beauty has seen it listed as one of the eight natural wonders of the world.
-It presents a quite extraordinary vista of hundreds of limestone islands (over 1600 at last count) that rise from the jade green waters of the bay like the scales of some great submerged dragon.
-Indeed Halong means 'where the dragon descends to the sea' and local legends tells of a time when this rugged landscape was created by the pounding tail of a mighty dragon as he ran from the mountains into the glittering waters of the bay below.
-We will board our junk and set sail, passing the floating village of Cai Beo which has been used as a home for the bay's fishermen for generations.
+Wake up and soak in the breathtaking setting of Lan Ha Bay, a lesser-visited but nonetheless beautiful extension of stunning Halong Bay.
+The greater Halong Bay area is one of Southeast Asia's most spectacular natural attractions, whose staggering beauty has seen it listed as one of the eight natural wonders of the world.
+It presents an extraordinary vista of hundreds of limestone islands (over 1600 at last count) that rise from the jade-green waters of the bay like the scales of some great submerged dragon.
+In fact, Halong means 'where the dragon descends to the sea' and local legends tell of a time when this rugged landscape was created by the pounding tail of a dragon as he ran from the mountains into the waters of the bay below.
+Taking to the waters, we board our junk and set sail, passing the floating village of Cai Beo which has been used as a home for the bay's fishermen for generations.
 The plan for this morning is to sail through this stunning seascape, stopping off to swim and visit some of the limestone caverns that pepper the landscape.
-There is also the option to hire a kayak to more closely explore some of the rugged coastline and hidden caves.
-We disembark from our boat around lunch time and drive back to Hanoi, a journey of around two hours.
-Returning back to Hanoi your tour leader will then take those that wish on a short orientation tour of the city, wandering the streets of the city's Old Quarter, whose narrow streets are named after the various crafts and specialities of the city's artisans: Paper Street, Silk Street, Basket Street etc. This practice dates back to the 13th century, when the city's original 36 guilds established themselves here, adopting a street each to differentiate them from their neighbours.
-The maze of alleys and streets present a fascinating venue to explore on foot and the area is known for its interesting 'tube' houses, where the narrow frontages give way to long rooms that stretch back from streets, whose pavements are littered with food sellers tempting passers-by with all manner of noodles, snacks and stir-fried delights from shoulder panniers.
+There's also the option to hire a kayak to get even closer to some of the rugged coastline and hidden caves.
+We disembark from our boat around lunchtime and drive back to Hanoi, a journey of around two hours.
+Returning to Hanoi, our tour leader will take those who wish on a short orientation tour of the city, wandering the streets of the city's Old Quarter, whose narrow streets are named after the various crafts and specialities of the city's artisans: Paper Street, Silk Street, Basket Street etc. This practice dates back to the 13th century, when the city's original 36 guilds established themselves here, adopting a street each to differentiate them from their neighbours.
+The maze of alleys and streets is fascinating to explore on foot and the area is known for its interesting 'tube' houses, where the narrow frontages give way to long rooms.
+Here, the pavements are littered with food sellers tempting passers-by with all manner of noodles, snacks and stir-fried delights from shoulder panniers.

 16